 Welcome to Computer Science Principles!
 The first lesson is about getting students excited about the course and connecting their own personal interests to computer science.
 Students are asked to share something they know a lot about and teach it to a small group.
+Groups make a "rapid" prototype of an innovative idea and share it.
 For the Wrap Up, students watch a brief video about computing innovations, and the lesson ends with students answering a brief prompt about what "computer science" means to them.

 Students will be able to:

 - Communicate with classmates about computing innovations in their lives.